mir-dataset-loaders/mirdata/docs/source/contributing.rst

 Track Attributes
 ----------------
+If the dataset has an official e.g. train/test split, use the reserved attribute `Track.split`, or `MultiTrack.split` which will enable some dataset-level helper functions like `dataset.get_track_splits`.
+If there is no official split, do not use this attribute.

 Custom track attributes should be global, track-level data.
 For some datasets, there is a separate, dataset-level metadata file with track-level metadata, e.g. as a csv.
 When a single file is needed